Lois Griffin: Sexuality

 Several episodes have suggested that Lois is bisexual or, at least, bi-curious.
-In an interview, Borstein stated that Lois became "a little more snarky and sassy and sexual" since the first season to challenge "those sitcom rules that a woman is supposed to be a total wet blanket and not like sex and is no fun".
+In an interview, Borstein stated that Lois became "a little more snarky and sassy and sexual" since the first season, to challenge "those sitcom rules that a woman is supposed to be a total wet blanket and not like sex and is no fun".
 In the first straight-to-DVD feature, Stewie Griffin, The Untold Story, Lois also states, "women are such teases.
 That's why I went back to men."
 She reveals in "Partial Terms of Endearment" that she had a lesbian affair with Naomi while they were students at Salve Regina University, and she passionately kisses Meg's lesbian classmate Sarah in "Brian Sings and Swings".
-In the pilot episode for The Cleveland Show, she and Bonnie make out to fulfill Cleveland's, Peter's, Quagmire's and Brian's wish.
-In another Family Guy episode, Lois makes out with Meg's teenage boyfriend after Meg leaves the room only for Meg to return seconds later to find them on top of each other.
+Lois fantasizes about running away with Target cashier Esparanza in "Prescription Heroine".
+In the pilot episode for The Cleveland Show, she and Bonnie make out to fulfill Cleveland, Peter, Quagmire, and Brian's wishes.

 Reception

 Commendations

 Lois Griffin ranked number 12 spot on "IGN's Top 25 Family Guy Characters".
 In "IGN's top 10 musical moments in Family Guy" ranked number three spot with the song, "This House Is Freakin' Sweet" from the episode, "Peter, Peter, Caviar Eater", (season 2, 1999).
-In "IGN's Family Guy: Top 10 Fights", Lois ranked on two places, in number seven and number 6 for Lois's fight with Stewie in "Lois Kills Stewie" and in the Griffin Family Fight from "Barely Legal", respectively.
+In "IGN's Family Guy: Top 10 Fights", Lois ranked on two places, in number seven and number six for Lois's fight with Stewie in "Lois Kills Stewie" and in the Griffin Family Fight from "Lethal Weapons", respectively.

-Cultural influence
+Legacy

 Appearances in other media

 Lois has had several television appearances outside of Family Guy.
 She and Peter both had a cameo on Drawn Together in the episode "The Lemon-AIDS Walk" where she was voiced by Borstein.
-She along with the family appeared on South Park in the episodes "Cartoon Wars Part I" and "Part II".
+She, along with the rest of her family, appeared on South Park in the episodes "Cartoon Wars Part I" and "Part II".
 In the Family Guy parodies of the Star Wars original trilogy titled "Blue Harvest", "Something, Something, Something, Dark Side" and "It's A Trap" which are parodies of A New Hope, The Empire Strikes Back and Return of the Jedi respectively, Lois appears as Princess Leia.
 Lois, and most of the central characters on Family Guy, also appeared in the pilot episode of the show's spin-off The Cleveland Show.
 She came in at No. 85 out of 100 on Maxims 2012 Hot 100.
 She also appears in HBO's Animals Season 2 episode, "Pigeon".
+She, along with the family, appeared in a The Simpsons episode, "Homerland", and the short film May the 12th Be with You, along with her daughter Meg, and sons Chris and Stewie.